Blaise-93/chat_cleaner/Readme.md

 - **Inferential Analysis**: Drawing conclusions based on sample data.

 - **Predictive Analysis**: Forecasting future trends.

 - **Prescriptive Analysis**: Recommending actions based on insights.

+## __Why You Need This Project:__

+Developers, kindly listen up! 🚀 If you're knee-deep in data analysis and crave a swift solution for tidying up your messy datasets, this project is your knight in shining code.
+Here's why it's a must-have:

+1. **Effortless Setup**: Forget about wrestling with dependencies.
+With this project, all you need is your trusty Python installation.
+No fuss, no muss!

+2. **Data Cleaning on Steroids**: Got hefty datasets that resemble a tangled spaghetti bowl?
+Fear not!
+Our module is battle-tested and ready to tackle even the gnarliest data messes.
+Cleanliness is next to data-godliness, after all.

+3. **Machine Learning Magic**: If you're training models for ML or AI, consider this your secret weapon.
+It'll whip your data into shape faster than you can say "gradient descent."

+4. **Plug-and-Play**: Import it seamlessly into your existing project.
+No arcane rituals required—just pure, unadulterated data-cleaning goodness.

+So, fellow developer, grab this module, wield it like a digital broom, and sweep away those data cobwebs! 🧹💻

+## Project SetUp : For those that would like to use their WhatsApp Chats
 Exporting and cleaning up data from WhatsApp can be intriguing, but it is very easy to accomplish if you follow the guidelines below.
 I will urge you to do the following export and clean up the data which we shall further explore in this article because I believe the best way to learn is by doing it yourself even if it means that you repeat the same concept several times, till you get it right.
 So, let's dive in, I hope you are as excited as I am.
 Are you ready?

 1. Open your WhatsApp app, and select any of your friends, relatives, or a group you want by clicking on the person's chat menu as you normally do if you want to chat with someone on WhatsApp.